 Mehendi: The Mehendi or Henna ceremony is a core part of most weddings in the Indian sub-continent.
 It is a symbol of the bride’s devotion towards her husband and a divine plea for the couple’s protection.

 The bride’s family hosts the function at their own home.
 Some people may also book a hotel in case of large extended families and guests.
+Usually it all people staying with family, relatives and friends and near the bride or bridegrooms home.

 The ladies of the family all gather together and apply traditional Henna designs on the bride’s arms and legs.
 There is a lot of singing, dancing, and joyfulness that make up this custom.